Their names are Siham , Gebril , Ibrahima , Gitana and Dieuleveut .

-They are young, full of skills and potentials and experience, with the desire to use them to participate fully in Belgian social and economic life.
+They are young, full of skills, potential, and experience, eager to use them to fully participate in Belgian social and economic life.

-They have very different profiles and stories, but one thing in common: they have encountered obstacles in their job search because they are young and have an immigration background.
-Despite everything, they remain determined to find their place and to pursue their dreams!
+They have very different backgrounds and stories, but one thing in common: they encountered obstacles in their job search because they are young and from immigrant backgrounds.
+Despite everything, they remain determined to find their place and pursue their dreams!

-Belgium has set itself an employment rate of 80% in 2030.
-To achieve this ambitious goal, the inclusion of young people of foreign origin in the labour market is a key lever.
-In 2020, the National Bank of Belgium concluded that immigration flows over the last five years had a positive impact on Belgian GDP , and that this contribution depends heavily on the opportunity given to immigrants to access the labor market.
-On the private sector side, the link between a company's financial performance and its commitment to diversity is now also established.
+Belgium has set an employment rate target of 80% by 2030.
+To achieve this ambitious goal, the inclusion of young people of foreign origin in the labor market is a key lever.
+In 2020, the National Bank of Belgium concluded that immigration flows over the past five years have had a positive impact on Belgian GDP , and that this contribution heavily depends on immigrants' ability to access the labor market.
+In the private sector, the link between a company's financial performance and its commitment to diversity is now also well-established.

-So what if we stopped depriving ourselves of this fabulous source of creative and productive energy?
-What if we offered all its young people prospects for the future?
-What if we built a tomorrow where everyone has their place, regardless of age, origin or beliefs?
+So, what if we stopped depriving ourselves of this fabulous source of creative and productive energy?
+What if we offered all these young people future prospects?
+What if we built a tomorrow where everyone has their place, regardless of age, origin, or beliefs?

 🎧 Listen to the podcast